alkalir/aiphs_alka/README.md

 email: giacomo.valente@univaq.it

 ## Getting started guidelines
-For getting started, we provide some guidelines in the folder "guidelines".
+For getting started, we provide some guidelines in the folder "getting_started".
+There is an example based on Leon3 hardware platform: AIPHS will monitor the execution of a bare-metal application running on the processor.

-## EXAMPLES
-TBD

 ## FOLDERS

+getting_started
+- Instruction for getting started with an example of monitoring of bare-metal applications running on Leon3 processor.

 aiphs
-- VHDL source files related to monitoring system
+- VHDL source files related to a hardware monitoring system for Leon3 processor, used in the getting_started.

 parsing: python source files related to parsing activity toward CTF format.
 - dev folder contains files related to development activities.